 5 Week English Language Summer School

 Please note that this page is for the 2017 English Language Summer School.
-For summer program offerings for 2018, please contact firstname.lastname@example.org.
+For information on our 2018 summer program offerings, please visit http://www.mun.ca/esl/programs/communication-and-culture-summer.php.

 The English Language Summer School (ELSS) at Memorial University in St. John's, Newfoundland, Canada, is a 5-week intensive English as a second language immersion for students aged 19 years of age or older.
 It covers reading, writing, listening, and speaking skills in English.
 Classes are offered from the low-intermediate to advanced levels.
 Students live in residence on a modern university campus, which is a 20-minute walk from downtown St. John's.